Arm#

 orientation |

-Selects which axis to rotate the end effector about:
+The axis to rotate the end effector around:

 |